 Is this true?
 Well, first of all, Jesus spoke these words over 2,000 years ago, and what they describe still hasn't happened.
 So was Jesus taking his disciples for a ride?
 Was he threatening them with the end of the world when it was not going to happen for thousands of years after their bodies were dead and decomposed?

 Don't be ridiculous.
+Jesus is speaking about a real day and hour that something will happen to each of us.
 Let's understand Jesus' statement here carefully.

-"Heaven and earth will pass away..."The "heaven" that Jesus is referring to here, from the Greek οὐρανός (ouranos), which means, according to the lexicon, "the vaulted expanse of the sky with all things visible in it, the universe, the world, the aerial heavens or sky, the region where the clouds and the tempests gather, and where thunder and lightning are produced" and "the sidereal or starry heavens."
+What did he mean by 'heaven and earth will pass away'?The "heaven" that Jesus is referring to here, from the Greek οὐρανός (ouranos), which means, according to the lexicon, "the vaulted expanse of the sky with all things visible in it, the universe, the world, the aerial heavens or sky, the region where the clouds and the tempests gather, and where thunder and lightning are produced" and "the sidereal or starry heavens."

 In other words, Jesus is not speaking of "heaven" as in the spiritual realm.
 The spiritual realm is eternal.